Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 You will be contacted to arrange an appointment for installation, within 5 working days.

-How often do we check the equipment?
+How often do you check the equipment?

-We request that you or your family, friend, keyholder do a 4-weekly test on your pendant and alarm.
+We request that you or your family, friend, or keyholder do a 4-weekly test on your pendant and alarm.

 How much does the community alarm cost?

-The current charge for a Community Alarm is £3.24 a week as of 1 April 2025.
-This works out at £168.48 annually.
+The current charge for a Community Alarm is £3.40 a week as of 1 April 2026.
+This works out at £176.80 annually.
 You can pay weekly, monthly, quarterly, or yearly.

 If your Community Alarm is installed partway through the year, you will be sent an invoice for this period until the end of March.
 You will then go onto the annual billing system.